cestlaz/cestlaz.github.com/_posts/2013-02-10-Taking-it-out-of-the-school.md

 </div>

-Also talking about big data but Spike talked more about the dangers of misinterpreting data and how different representations can yeild very different results.
+Also talking about big data but Spike talked more about the dangers of misinterpreting data and how different representations can yield very different results.
 Spike also spent time giving career advice.